I Am the End of the World: Plot

-Meanwhile Anna and her husband Nando are continuing their vacation on a sailing boat with friends, but Anna is unable to contact her parents in any way: Angelo has tampered with his parents' phones.
-In the long run, Anna seems to almost go crazy and her friends begin to get fed up with her, including her husband Nando, who eventually leaves her and makes her leave the boat on a motorboat.
+Meanwhile, Anna and her husband Nando are continuing their vacation on a sailboat with friends, but Anna becomes increasingly worried about her parents.
+She is unable to contact her parents in any way because, unknown to her, Angelo has tampered with his parents' phones.
+Eventually, Anna seems to almost go crazy and her friends become fed up with her.
+Her husband Nando eventually leaves her and makes her leave on a small motorboat.

-Meanwhile, Franco and Rita are still willing to reconnect with their son, and the mother suggests to her husband that they leave their house in Palermo to Angelo, so that he can benefit from it after their death.
-Angelo actually puts the house up for sale as soon as he inherits it, almost giving his parents a heart attack when they find it out.
+Meanwhile, Franco and Rita are still attempting to reconnect with their son.
+The mother suggests to her husband that they leave their house in Palermo to Angelo, so that he can benefit from it after their death.
+As soon as he inherits it, Angelo puts the house up for sale, almost giving his parents a heart attack when they find out.

-In September Angelo returns to Rome, while Anna returns to Palermo and takes her parents to her house since Angelo has sold their house.
-In the meantime, Angelo decides to quit his job as a driver and is summoned to court, because Dr. Pedrotta's ex-husband has reported her for having entrusted their son to Angelo, guilty of having made him drive the car.
+In September, Angelo leaves to return to Rome.
+Anna returns to Palermo and is forced to take her parents into her house, since they had nowhere to stay after Angelo sold their house.

+In the meantime, Angelo decides to quit his job as a driver and is summoned to court, because Dr. Pedrotta's ex-husband reported her for having entrusted their son to Angelo who let the child drive a car.
 The hearing ends quickly and Angelo is acquitted of all charges.
-As he leaves the courthouse he meets his sister Anna with her son Carlo, a Carabinieri officer, who reveals to him that Franco and Rita were taken by Anna to a nursing home.
-Angelo then decides to pick up his parents from the nursing home and load them into his new camper to take them to Switzerland; the two parents are initially enthusiastic, but shortly after they learn with horror the reason for the trip: euthanasia is legal in Switzerland.
+As he leaves the courthouse, he meets his sister Anna with her son Carlo, a Carabinieri officer.
+Carlo reveals that Anna took Franco and Rita to a nursing home.
+Angelo then decides to pick up his parents from the nursing home and load them into his new camper to take them to Switzerland; the two parents are initially enthusiastic, until, in horror, they learn the reason for the trip: euthanasia is legal in Switzerland.